I have blogged here at this domain since my High School days. But at last, may God be glorified!

 this is exactly what we do when we keep vigil.
 It is an ancient Christian practice which has been lost in the contemporary Church.
 Yet it is so vital for the life of Christian culture.
 The monastery always stood as a witness to the world of men and women dedicated keeping vigil

 against the devil, the flesh and the world.
 It stood as an exhortation to praying unceasingly.
-Christians saw the
+Christians saw the monastery and were reminded of their sacred duty to pray constantly.

 The saints were masters of keeping vigil.
 We can look to